Blog post

 Cloud computing has become the backbone of modern IT infrastructures, and AWS is one of the leading platforms in this space.
 With the increasing complexity of cloud applications, maintaining clean and efficient code is vital.

-SonarQube 9.9 LTS introduces specific rules that promote cleaner code for AWS applications.
-By pointing out code smells and potential issues in your AWS codebase, SonarQube enables you to keep your cloud applications as streamlined and efficient as possible.
+SonarQube Server 9.9 LTS introduces specific rules that promote cleaner code for AWS applications.
+By pointing out code smells and potential issues in your AWS codebase, SonarQube Server enables you to keep your cloud applications as streamlined and efficient as possible.
 See the list of rules here

 Find more cases of insecure XML processing